coding-kitties/investing-algorithm-framework/README.md

 # Investing Algorithm Framework

 The Investing Algorithm Framework is a python framework to build investment algorithms.
 It encourages rapid development and clean, pragmatic design.
-It is free for personal usage and open source.
+It is free for personal usage.

 In most cases, you'll probably never have to change code on this repo directly if you are building your algorithm/bot.
 But if you do, check out CONTRIBUTING.md